EPCCed/eidf-docs/docs/services/gpuservice/index.md

 ## Project Queues

-EIDF GPU Service is introducing the Kueue system in February 2024.
+EIDF GPU Service has been using the Kueue system since February 2024.
 The use of this is detailed in the [Kueue](kueue.md).

 !!! important "Job Queuing"